While Doordash and other delivery gigs are a great way to bring in some extra cash, at some point reality hits.

 It's what's left over of that money after you take out your business expenses.
 This is known as your net profit.

 For most of us delivery drivers with third party delivery services, a big part of that is all those miles we put on our cars.
 For the 2021 tax year that means 56 cents per mile gets taken off our earnings.
+(In 2022 the mileage allowance jumps to 58.5 cents per mile.

 And then you remove other expenses such as your cell phone, hot bags, cell phone holders, or any other expenses that are necessary and ordinary for the operation of your business.